Parallel array formulas

 },

-z are scalars, while dx and dy are 1-D arrays containing 6 elements each.
-The operation (x - dx) is executed for all 6 elements of
+1-D arrays containing 6 elements each.
+The operations (x - dx) and (y-dy) are therefore executed for all 6 elements of dx and dy, respectively.

 |